BayAreaMetro/Data-Analysis-Projects/equivalencies/readme.md

 - (b) roughly the same as the TAZ, and
 - (c) larger than the TAZ.

-See [here](https://github.com/BayAreaMetro/Data-And-Visualization-Projects/tree/master/equivalencies/taz_tract) for more detail.
+See [here](https://github.com/BayAreaMetro/Data-And-Visualization-Projects/tree/master/equivalencies/taz_tract) for more detail on how we built equivalency tables for these geometries for one use case.

 ### Travel Model 2